 Things that are scary are often made more scary because we don’t have the right vocabulary.
 Technology.
 Cancer.
 Investing.
 Physics.
 Sex.
 Blogger Penelope Trunk writes about helping her step-mom through chemotherapy where “the vocabulary is new, and everything feels like a biology test you need to study harder for.”
 But Penelope also understood that the ongoing quality of life for her family member depended, in part, on being able understand the words being thrown at her well enough so she could ask good questions of the doctors – asking what is happening, how things are going, and what is likely to come next.

 In other cases, conversations are scary because we know the meaning of words but we don’t know how to best use them.
-It’s difficult to talk about race because we don’t know whether we can say the word “nigger.”
-The word “rape” itself can be triggering, and despite the ongoing attempts to define it so clearly that there is no doubt to the word “no”, it isn’t always that easy.
+It’s difficult to talk about race if we don’t know whether we can say the word “ni**er.” (“No” is the correct answer.)
+The word “rape” itself can be triggering, despite the ongoing attempts to define it so clearly that there is no doubt that only an enthusiastic yes will do.
 Slut-shaming works because we, as a society, have imbued the word “slut” with meaning designed to cause shame.
 From the way it is said, “You slut!” to the actions of trying to prove promiscuous behavior in rape cases.
 Gender-based name-calling abounds.
-Men have their own words designed to evoke shame: “pervert”, “dirty old man”, “villan”, “philanderer”, “creep”.
+Men have their own words designed to evoke shame: “pervert”, “dirty old man”, “villain”, “philanderer”, “creep”.
 While there are exceptions, of course, I have rarely heard those words used when referring to women.

 In these cases, words are not used to create intimacy, but rather, to intentionally marginalize.

-Part of what we try to do here on this site is to create a place where people talk about hard-to-talk about subjects without using words to marginalize.
+Part of what we try to do here on The Good Men Project is to create a place where people talk about hard-to-talk about subjects without using words to marginalize.
 To talk openly about the things that aren’t usually talked about.
-To have a uniquely male point-of-view without excluding women.
+To have a male point-of-view without excluding women.
 To allow the conversations to happen without worrying about conventional roles.
 We don’t always say things perfectly.
 But our intentions are good.
-And those who have learned to trust that one point — that our intentions are good — are the ones that get the most out of these at times difficult conversations.
+And those who have learned to trust that one point— that our intentions are good—are the ones that get the most out of these at times difficult conversations.

 George Carlin has a hilarious skit where he talks about words.
 In particular, the seven words you can’t say on television.
 He starts off, “There are some people that aren’t into all the words.
 There are some people who wouldn’t have you use all the words.
 There are 400,000 words in the English language, and there are seven of them you can’t say on television.
 What a ratio that is!
 Three hundred and ninety-nine thousand, nine hundred and ninety three….to seven.
 They must really be bad.
 They’d have to be outrageous to be separated from a group that large.
 All of you over here.
 You.
 Bad words.”